Erwin C. Dietrich

 Featured:

-Erwin C. Dietrich (born October 4 1930 in St. Gallen) is a Swiss film producer, director and writer, mainly of exploitation vehicles like "Ranch of the Nymphomaniac Girls", "Barbed Wire Dolls", and "The Erotic Adventures of Robin Hood".
+Erwin C. Dietrich (4 October 1930 in Glarus – 15 March 2018 in Zurich) was a Swiss film producer, director and writer, mainly of exploitation vehicles like Barbed Wire Dolls (1975).

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Erwin C. Dietrich" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Erwin C. Dietrich" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools